 Step-by-step instructions to get C running on Windows, Mac, and Linux.

-Open "Edit the system environment variables" and add the following to Path:
+Open "Edit the system environment variables" and add this to Path:

 Open a new Command Prompt or PowerShell and run:

-If you see version info, you are good to go.
+If you see the version info, you're good to go.

-Open PowerShell as Administrator and run the following.
-A reboot is required.
+Open PowerShell as Administrator and run the command below.
+You'll need to reboot afterward.

 In the WSL terminal (Ubuntu), run: